cdktf/cdktf-provider-google/docs/computeNetworkPeeringRoutesConfig.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.21.0/docs/resources/compute_network_peering_routes_config#id ComputeNetworkPeeringRoutesConfig#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.22.0/docs/resources/compute_network_peering_routes_config#id ComputeNetworkPeeringRoutesConfig#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `importSubnetRoutesWithPublicIp`<sup>Optional</sup> <a name="importSubnetRoutesWithPublicIp" id="@cdktf/provider-google.computeNetworkPeeringRoutesConfig.ComputeNetworkPeeringRoutesConfig.Initializer.parameter.importSubnetRoutesWithPublicIp"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Whether subnet routes with public IP range are imported.

+IPv4 special-use ranges are always imported from peers and are not controlled by this field.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.22.0/docs/resources/compute_network_peering_routes_config#import_subnet_routes_with_public_ip ComputeNetworkPeeringRoutesConfig#import_subnet_routes_with_public_ip}

 ---